Knucklehead (2010 film)

-Knucklehead is a 2010 American lowbrow comedy film starring Big Show (Paul Wight), Melora Hardin, Mark Feuerstein, and Dennis Farina.
+Knucklehead is a 2010 American comedy film starring Big Show (Paul Wight), Melora Hardin, Mark Feuerstein, and Dennis Farina.
 It was released on October 22, 2010 in select theaters and garnered strongly negative reviews from critics, who found fault in the film's premise, execution, and clichéd tropes.
 The DVD was released on November 9, 2010.
 Farina later called it the most embarrassing project of his career.

 Plot

 Walter Krunk is a 35-year-old orphan who has lived in an orphanage since childhood.
 He has a friendship with a fellow orphan named Henry.
 During a play at the orphanage, Walter ruins the set by crashing into the set when his harness malfunctions.
 Meanwhile, retired MMA fighter Eddie Sullivan is training a fellow fighter for a tournament in New Orleans with a $100,000 prize.
 Fellow rival Memphis Earl has also trained a bigger, scarier fighter named Redrum for the tournament.
 Both of their trainees have a short match, but Eddie's fighter is easily knocked out with one punch.
 Earl threatens Eddie saying that if he doesn't find a new fighter they'll beat him down.

 One day Walter is cooking with Henry when Walter suddenly goes to the bathroom and tells Henry to watch the food.
 Henry is distracted by a game and doesn't see that the food has started a fire.
 The fire department manages to put the fire out but it leaves the kitchen destroyed.
 Local law enforcement states that without a working kitchen the orphanage must close down - unless they can get enough money to fix the kitchen in 10 days.
 Eddie enters a church and asks God to let him find a good fighter in time for the tournament.
 Meanwhile, the owner of the orphanage is scolding Walter for causing the fire, which causes him to fall into the church from above, seemingly answering Eddie's prayer.
 Eddie decides to train Walter to be his fighter.

 Walter is not much of a fighter, but the orphanage owner agrees.
 However, Mary Alice must go with them.
 They set off in the orphanage bus to matches around the region.
 The first match is in a Jefferson City church.
 Eddie decides to tape and upload the match highlights for internet fan buzz, but during the match Walter doesn't show much of a fight and is easily dominated but manages to win.
 Meanwhile, Memphis Earl and Redrum go to the gym to see Eddie, and instead find Eddie's father.
 His father tells them that Eddie isn't there and he recruited a new fighter.
 That night at a motel Mary and Walter have a talk about their current predicament.
 Mary doesn't want Walter to fight, but Walter changes her mind by saying that he's on the road for the first time in his life and that he's doing something important.